Sky Eats Airplane: Formation, Everything Perfect on the Wrong Day, departure of Brack Cantrell (2005–2006)

-New line-up, Sky Eats Airplane, touring, and departure of Kenny Schick and Jerry Roush (2006–2009)
+New lineup, Sky Eats Airplane, touring (2007–2009)

-Lee Duck asked Zack Ordway, Kenny Schick, and Johno Erickson of local metalcore outfit (In Theory) to join Sky Eats Airplane.
-This led to auditioning singers via Myspace.
-After lengthy tryouts, they decided upon Jerry Roush from Hampton, Virginia.
-Roush had previously played drums in hardcore bands, and this was his first attempt as being a front man.
-He was sent instrumental versions of tracks "Giants In The Ocean" and "Long Walks On Short Bridges" to record his vocals over for his audition.
-Since the new formation of Sky Eats Airplane, they were signed to a distribution agreement with Thriving Records where they re-released Everything Perfect on The Wrong Day on November 20, 2007 and since signed with Equal Vision Records.
+After Brack's departure, Duck recruited Zack Ordway on guitar, Kenny Schick on drums, and Johno Erickson on bass; all former members of In Theory.
+The band sent out an open call for singers via Myspace.
+They decided upon Jerry Roush from Hampton, Virginia.
+Roush had previously played drums in hardcore bands; the band marked his first attempt at being a front man.
+In 2007, the group signed a distribution agreement with Tragic Hero Records to re-release Everything Perfect on The Wrong Day.